auivanau/auivanau.github.io/_posts/2025-02-27-3-ct-download-tool.md

 <blockquote>
 <p>In projects like this, you're not just learning anatomy or CT—you end up inventing tools, pipelines, and workflows that didn’t exist before.
 That’s where the growth happens.</p>
 </blockquote>
--At least that's what ChatGPT tells me when it reflects on my project status.
+At least that's what ChatGPT tells me when it reflects on my project status.